isilva-t/isilva-t/README.md

 - 💼 &nbsp; Background in IT hardware/software maintenance.
 - 📡 &nbsp; Wi-Fi hobbyist and network enthusiast.
 - 🎧 &nbsp; Audio mixing and editing enthusiast.
-- ⚡ &nbsp; Believer in "Keep It Simple, Stupid" - elegance through simplicity.
+- ⚡ &nbsp; Believer in "Keep It Simple, Stupid".

 <h2>Skills</h2>